fyrox-book/fyrox-book.github.io/src/fyrox/ui/basic_concepts/basic_concepts.md

 Stateful UI is a must for complex user interfaces that requires rich layout and high performance.
 I'm not telling that you _can't_ do it in immediate mode UI, you can, but using tons of hacks.
 See [Layout](#layout) section for more info.

+## Model-View-Controller

+The UI system is designed to be used in a classic model-view-controller MVC approach.
+Model in this case is your game state, view is the UI system, controller is your event handlers.
+In other words - the UI shows what happens in your game and does not store any game-related information.
+This is quite old, yet powerful mechanism that decouples UI code from game code very efficiently and allows you to change game code and UI code independently.

 ## Node-based architecture